Purpose

 Example 1

-secure_file_privpath to/home/admin/and place the CSV fileextdata.csvcorresponding to the external table data in the/home/admin/testdirectory of the current OBServer node.Here is an example of setting the global secure file path.
+secure_file_privparameter to/home/admin/.
+Then, place the CSV fileextdata.csvthat contains the data for the external table in the/home/admin/testdirectory of the OBServer node to which the current local connection is established.Here is an example of setting the global secure file path:

 obclient> SET GLOBAL secure_file_priv = "/home/admin/"; Query OK, 0 rows affected obclinet> \q ByeNote